Listen or Subscribe

 There are days when I can use a little bit of all of those.

 When you’re busy building a blog and a business, you need to make sure you’ve got all the confidence you can muster at the ready.
 Andy’s book is a powerful resource on how to do just that.There are everyday situations outside of our comfort zones.
-But what if instead of avoiding it,… Click To Tweet
+But what if instead of avoiding it, you actually learned to do it.
+Click To Tweet

 There is a very common tendency when taking on something new to procrastinate.
 Think, for example, about pitching that brand you really want to work with.
 If you’re uncomfortable about doing that for whatever reason, it will be all too easy to just put it off until tomorrow.
 However, what if you decide to roll up your sleeves and learn a little more about the art of pitching (see link below for a podcast episode on that very topic), and decide to take the leap.